-6.1 Chutes should be certified in design to be constructed to meet the minimum performance requirements for both airborne and impact noise protection.

-Performance requirements are given for both airborne and impact noise protection respectively in terms of a Weighted Sound Reduction Index with Spectrum Adaption Term (RW + Ctr) and a Normalised Impact Sound Pressure level with Spectrum Adaption Term (Ln,W + Cl) as follows for waste chutes in residential premises.

-- 6.2 Any chute, duct or service which carries only residential waste and is to be located in a building to serve, pass through or near a separate habitable area (non-residential or residential) is to be designed and built to be separated by a construction methodology that achieves the following minimum performance requirements: - 6.2.1 Be of a discontinuous/vibration isolated construction methodology. - 6.2.2 Be certified in design by an appropriately qualified acoustic consultant to the satisfaction of a lawful certifying authority to achieve an RW + Ctr of not less than 55 if the adjacent rooms are habitable rooms (includes a kitchen, laundry and hallway) and achieve a DnT,w + Ctr of not less than 50 in verification prior to occupation. - 6.2.3 Be certified in design by an appropriately qualified acoustic consultant to the satisfaction of a lawful certifying authority to achieve an Ln,W + Cl of not more than 55 if the adjacent rooms are habitable rooms (includes a kitchen, laundry and hallway) and achieve a LnT,w + Cl of not more than 55 in verification prior to occupation. - 6.3 Chutes are not to carry waste from non-residential developments unless permitted by development consent and have been appropriately considered by a qualified acoustic consultant.
+- 6.1 Chutes and chute rooms should be certified in design and be constructed to meet the minimum relevant performance requirements for both airborne and impact noise protection. - Performance requirements are given for both airborne and impact noise protection respectively in terms of a Weighted Sound Reduction Index with Spectrum Adaption Term (RW + Ctr) and a Normalised Impact Sound Pressure level with Spectrum Adaption Term (Ln,W + Cl) as follows for waste chutes in residential premises. - 6.2 Any chute room and chute which carries residential waste or recycling and is to be located in a building so as to pass through or near a separate habitable area (non-residential or residential) is to be designed and built to be separated by a construction methodology that achieves the following minimum performance requirements: - 6.2.1 Chute to be of a discontinuous/vibration isolated construction methodology. - 6.2.2 Chute and chute room to be certified in design by an appropriately qualified acoustic consultant to the satisfaction of a lawful certifying authority to achieve an RW + Ctr of not less than 55 if the adjacent rooms are habitable rooms (includes a kitchen, laundry and hallway).
+Walls (not chutes) are to achieve a DnT,w + Ctr of not less than 50 in verification prior to occupation. - 6.2.3 Be certified in design by an appropriately qualified acoustic consultant to the satisfaction of a lawful certifying authority to achieve an LnT,W + Cl of not more than 55 if the adjacent rooms are habitable rooms (includes a kitchen, laundry and hallway) and achieve a LnT,w + Cl in verification of the construction methodology prior to occupation. - 6.3 Chutes are not to carry waste from non-residential developments unless permitted by development consent and have been appropriately considered by a qualified acoustic consultant.